 School places at Hatherley Infant School are overseen by Gloucestershire County Council (GCC).
 To view the Admission Criteria for a GCC community school such as ours please click here.
 Please then click on the link to the Determined Admission Criteria and Scheme for the required year, and our Admission Policy is shown under GCC Admission Arrangements.

 Joining Hatherley at Reception

 We have one intake each year, at the start of the Autumn Term.
 Reception children are normally admitted to school in the September following their 4th birthday.
-The Published Admission Number (PAN) is a maximum of 30 children in each class; we have a maximum intake of 60 children for the Reception year group.
+The Published Admission Number (PAN) is a maximum of 30 children in each Reception class; with a maximum intake of 60 children.
 Infant Class Size Legislation states that there should be no more than 30 children in any infant class.

 The whole Application Process is managed by Gloucestershire County Council.

 Your application can be completed online on the GCC website.

 - Parents apply in the Autumn before their child is due to start school.

 - Places are allocated by Gloucestershire County Council the following April.